Qazalbash/advent-of-code-2023/README.md

 ## Highlights

 -   **Day 1:** First part was easy but figuring out the second part was bit tricky.
 -   **Day 2:** Problems were trivial.
-But Rust syntax took alot of time for me to figure out.
+But Rust syntax took a lot of time for me to figure out.
+-   **Day 3:** String parsing is a difficult task in Rust.
+I have left this part for some day when I have more time.
+-   **Day 4:** Easy peasy, lemon squeezy.

 ## How to Run the Solutions